 Policy for Drugs Not Reviewed

-Since the establishment of the National Drug Schedules, there have been a few cases in which a manufacturer of a new non-prescription drug or deregulated drug (one that was switched from prescription to over-the-counter status) has not requested a national drug scheduling recommendation by the National Drug Scheduling Advisory Committee (NDSAC) and accordingly, a national drug schedule assignment has not been made.
+Since the establishment of the National Drug Schedules (NDS), there have been a few cases in which a manufacturer of a new non-prescription drug or deregulated drug (one that was switched from prescription to non-prescription status) has not requested a national drug scheduling recommendation by the National Drug Scheduling Advisory Committee (NDSAC) and accordingly, a national drug schedule assignment has not been made.
 This may occur because, among other reasons, the manufacturer decides not to market the new non-prescription drug in Canada or is unaware of the national scheduling process.

 In the absence of an NDSAC review and information to support a specific non-prescription drug status, federally deregulated and newly approved non-prescription drugs are placed in Schedule I of the national drug scheduling model and identified accordingly.